Thermal Science

-Thermal damage is one of the least-discussed root causes of implant failure.
-Understanding heat generation — and how to control it — is critical for predictable outcomes.
+Thermal damage is one of the leading preventable causes of implant failure.
+Understanding heat generation, and how to control it, is critical for predictable outcomes.

 Why heat matters during implant site preparation

 Bone is a living tissue.
-When temperatures at the osteotomy site exceed 47°C for more than one minute, permanent damage occurs — a process known as thermal osteonecrosis.
-This damage prevents osseointegration with the implant fixture, leading to fibrous encapsulation, micromotion, and eventual implant failure.
+When temperatures at the osteotomy site exceed 47°C for more than one minute, osteocytes begin to die, a process known as thermal osteonecrosis.
+Damaged bone cannot integrate with the implant fixture, leading to fibrous encapsulation, micromotion, and eventual implant failure.

 Where does the heat come from?